15 2 8

 This helps maintain my physical health but also helps maintain mental clarity which I find so important.

-Through this entire situation, we have discovered blogging is so therapeutic to be able to share our personal thoughts with the world.
+Through this entire pandemic, we have discovered our blogging is very therapeutic by being able to share our personal thoughts with the world.

 If you are interested in learning how to make money online check out my article “how to make extra money at home“.